subquery/documentation/docs/academy/tutorials_examples/historical-queries.md

 Complete the above-mentioned exercise before moving forward.
 :::

-This project allows users to query the total staking rewards for a particular account.

-Try and run this sample query in the `localhost:3000` and check out the results as follows:
+The aggregation project allows users to query the total staking rewards for a particular account.
+Try and run this sample query in your browser at `localhost:3000` and check out the results as follows:

 <CodeGroup>
   <CodeGroupItem title="Query" active>